 What Can I Recover in A Wrongful Termination Lawsuit?

-In New York, there are several types of damages employees can recover in wrongful termination cases.
+There are several types of damages employees can recover in wrongful termination cases.
 These types include lost wages, lost benefits, emotional distress and suffering, punitive damages, and attorneys’ fees.
 Also, you may ask for your job back.

 Get in Touch Today for A Free Consultation